Best Practices

 const SENSITIVITY = {

-strict: 'high', // Admin operations, data exports
+strict: 'high', // Admin operations, data exports, financial transactions

-balanced: 'medium', // General user inputs
+balanced: 'medium', // General user inputs (recommended default)

-relaxed: 'low' // Creative or exploratory use
+relaxed: 'low' // Creative or exploratory use cases

 }

-// Example: Adjust based on user role
+// Example: Adjust based on user role and operation

-function getSensitivity(user) {
+function getSensitivity(user, operation) {

-if (user.role === 'admin') {
+if (user.role === 'admin' || operation.includes('sensitive')) {

 return SENSITIVITY.strict